Princess Madeleine, Duchess of Hälsingland and Gästrikland: Marriage and children

 In February 2015, the Swedish Royal Court announced that the family had moved to Stockholm from New York.
 In May 2015, the Swedish Royal Court announced that O'Neill had moved to London in April.
 In Autumn 2015, several months after the birth of Prince Nicolas, the entire family moved to London, where O'Neill's business is located.
 In August 2018, the Swedish Royal Court announced that the princess and her family would move to Florida.
 In March 2023, it was announced that the family would move back to Sweden in August 2023.
+In June 2023, it was announced that the move has been postponed until 2024.

-On 7 October 2019 the king issued a statement rescinding the royal status of her three children in an effort to more strictly associate Swedish royalty to the office of the head of state; they are no longer styled as His/Her Royal Highness (HRH), but their princely titles remain and they are still duchesses and duke of their provinces, remaining in the line of succession to the throne.
+On 7 October 2019, the king issued a statement rescinding the royal status of her three children in an effort to more strictly associate Swedish royalty to the office of the head of state; they are no longer styled as His/Her Royal Highness (HRH), but their princely titles remain and they are still duchesses and duke of their provinces, remaining in the line of succession to the throne.
 Madeleine commented that her children now will have greater possibilities to shape their own lives as private individuals.

-Title, styles and honours

-Title

-Madeleine is styled as: Her Royal Highness Princess Madeleine of Sweden, Duchess of Hälsingland and Gästrikland.